If your Mac sleeps or wakes unexpectedly

 Unexpected keyboard presses or mouse and trackpad clicks: Key presses and mouse or trackpad clicks can wake your Mac.
-If your Mac wakes when you’re not present, something may be pressing the trackpad or mouse button or keyboard keys.
+If your Mac wakes when you’re not present, something may be pressing the trackpad or mouse button, or keyboard keys.

 Apps: Apps that access a disk can keep your Mac from going to sleep.
-For example, Music accesses your disk to read the songs it plays, and DVD Player accesses the optical disc drive to play films.
+For example, Music accesses your disk to read the songs it plays, and DVD Player accesses the optical disc drive to play movies.

 Spotlight indexing: If Spotlight is indexing your hard disk, your Mac won’t go to sleep.
 Open Spotlight to see if it’s indexing.
 Indexing can take several hours, depending on the number of files on your Mac.